rogerpadilla/prouter/README.md

 A router in prouter is essentially a series of handlers.
 A handler is created in the following way `Router.use(path, callback)`, where `Router` is the singleton instance provided by prouter, `path` is a path on the app, and `activate` is the function (callback) to be executed when the path is matched.
-Handler's callback has access to the request object (req), therefore it can:
+Handler's callback has access to the request object (req), therefore it can make changes to the request.

-* Execute any code.
-* Make changes to the request.
-* End the routing cycle (by returning `false`).
-* Groups of routes (modular routers).

 ### Installation